mrfearless/creating-controls-in-assembler/control-properties/radasm-auto-complete.md

 # RadASM Auto-complete

-Another reason I used this approach of defining properties as constants, is RadASM's auto-complete feature.
+Another reason I used the approach of defining properties as constants, is RadASM's auto-complete feature.
 By editing two .api files and adding some information I can include this information to make it easier to code using the **SimpleButton** control and other controls.

 So I easily can add autocomplete for the `SimpleButtonGetProperty` function and it will show a dropdown list of possible values when I am ready to supply the 2nd parameter \(`dwProperty`\)